 The Murder of Ernest Glenn Beight, December 1968

 Ernest Glenn Beight was born on February 10, 1940 in Mahoning County, Ohio.
 He was living in Arizona by 1965.
 He married his second wife, Eloise, on July 17, 1968 in Imperial County, California.
-Together they had one daughter together.
+Together they had one daughter.
 Ernest worked for American Linen Co at the time of his death.
 He and his wife lived at 2206 E 14th Place in Yuma, Yuma County, AZ.

 At about 12:30am on Sunday, December 15, 1968, Ernest asked a service station attendant in Los Angeles, LA County, CA for directions to Yuma, AZ.
 Police believe he had been hitchhiking at the time.